-When the dog collar device is active and properly fitted on the dog (page 2), it detects barks automatically.
+When the dog collar device is active and properly fitted on the dog (Fitting the Collar on Your Dog), it detects barks automatically.

 Select Setup > Dogs > Bark Detection.

 A barking icon appears on the dog tracking page and the map page.